Empowering Indigenous Governance in Nembi Guasu

 Urgent themes are avoiding deforestation by cattle ranching, agriculture and by massive wildfires (which destroyed more than 150,000 hectares in 2019 and 2021).
 It is important to ensure assisted natural regeneration where necessary.
 Illegal land occupation, lack of sustainable land use planning, road development and desiccation of the wetlands are other serious risks to the long-term survival of these unique areas.

-The indigenous government of Charagua Iyambae is in dire need of funding, knowledge and management skills to ensure the long-term survival of their reserves.
-The programme supports them with setting-up and strengthening the management of both reserves and to increase the national visibility and support for Ñembi Guasu and Yande Yari.
+The indigenous government of Charagua Iyambae is in dire need of funding, knowledge and management skills to ensure the long-term survival of the reserve.
+The programme supports them with setting-up and strengthening the management of the reserve and to increase the national visibility and support for Ñembi Guasu.

-Good management of the Ñembi Guasu and Yande Yari reserves in Bolivia based on local indigenous values.
+Good management of the Ñembi Guasu reserve in Bolivia based on local indigenous values.

 Including: